jesselatimer/grimoire/README.md

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] See a feed of recent reviews
+- [ ] Search for tomes/users
-- [ ] Create new books
+- [ ] Create new tomes
 - [ ] Follow users with the option to see only followed users in feed
-- [ ] Add books to "Currently Reading" and "Want to Read" categories
+- [ ] Add tomes to "Currently Reading" and "Want to Read" categories
 - [ ] Create themed booklists (arbitrary categories)
-- [ ] Activity history (e.g. reviews, adding books to categories, commenting)
+- [ ] Activity history (e.g. reviews, adding tomes to categories, commenting)
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar